Best-Rated Smartwatches & Fitness Trackers

 While smartwatches and fitness trackers have some similarities, and then there are hybrid watches.
 All three have a lot in common, but they also have their differences, and understanding that can help you make a decision as to which type of wearable will be right for you.

-• Smartwatch: this is a wearable device with capabilities similar to a smartphone, with apps, the ability to pay with your watch’s NFC capabilities, GPS, cellular connectivity (meaning you can make calls and send messages without your phone nearby) and may also include fitness/health tracking and monitoring.
+• Smartwatch: This is a wearable device with capabilities similar to a smartphone, with apps, the ability to pay with your watch’s NFC capabilities, GPS, cellular connectivity (meaning you can make calls and send messages without your phone nearby), emergency and safety features and may also include fitness/health tracking and monitoring.

 There is of course some crossover between smartwatches and fitness trackers, but ultimately it comes down to what is the main focus of the device.
 Often fitness trackers are smaller wearables, while smartwatches may have a bigger screen more like a traditional watch.